-Generally, the job of academicians/lecturers ranges through teaching, research, supervision, consultancy and contribution to the faculty, university and the society.
-Performance expectation of the faculty member is quite clear, even though it might differ by academic rank or by institution (comprehensive universities, research universities, private universities, colleges etc.).
-Teaching workloads can be around four courses a year, publish 1-2 articles in top-tier journal (senior faculty are expected to publish more) supervision, consultancy and involvement in community outreach (Wan et al., 2017).
+Authors Examples of unethical behaviour Keith-Spiegel 1993 Lecturers did not take action when the student cheat, giving false information in a students recommendation letter, giving higher marks to students without considering the quality of the assignment, including examination questions not following the syllabus De Russy 2003 Lecturer come to class late, using harsh words when dealing with students, abusing research grant, plagiarism, having sex with student, refuse to teach and do research and not being able to carry out the administrative work given Saat, Jamal, & Othman, 2004 Plagiarism, having relationship with students and not following the universities' rules and regulation Elliot, Marquis & Neal 2013 Fake research and not able to give proper acknowledgement to the original author Chapman 2014 Embezzlement, misappropriation of funds, changing students grade for money or favours, selling admissions, selling examination scores or grade, falsifying data, gift authoring, ghost authoring Abanobi 2017 Desperation for promotion, greed for money and lack of comm the profession organization is essential to be explored.
+Schulte, Brown, & Wise, (1991) mentioned that it is important to look at the ethical conduct of the faculty, whereby they are the one who can influence the ethical climate of the university environment, and at the same time being of special concern to the public.
+Generally, the job of academicians/lecturers ranges through teaching, research, supervision, consultancy, and contribution to the faculty, university, and society.
+Performance expectation of the faculty member is quite clear, even though it might differ by academic rank or by the institution (comprehensive universities, research universities, private universities, colleges, etc.).
+Teaching workloads can be around four courses a year, publish 1-2 articles in the top-tier journal (senior faculty are expected to publish more) supervision, consultancy and involvement in community outreach (Wan et al., 2017).
 Higher education institutions have to follow the academic workplace evolving nature.
 The focus now is more on the ranking of the universities, which is also the main expectation of the government on the higher education system.
-Huge investment has been made to produce educated workforce as well as attracting international investment.
-One of the easiest ways is to encourage the faculty members to actively involved in research and publication.

-Measure of higher education excellence is also based on ranking of universities.
-The whole system of the universities and colleges were being evaluated, which at the same time consider the publication rates as one of the most important elements in most ranking system.
-Thus, to get higher ranking means the universities and colleges must ensure that their faculty are actively involved in research and publication.
+Huge investment has been made to produce an educated workforce as well as attracting international investment.
+One of the easiest ways is to encourage faculty members to actively involved in research and publication.
+The measure of higher education excellence is also based on the ranking of universities.
+The whole system of the universities and colleges were being evaluated, which at the same time consider the publication rates as one of the important elements in the most ranking system.
+Thus to get higher ranking means the universities and colleges must ensure that their faculty are actively involved in research and publication.
 Currently, there are intensified pressures for the faculty member to carry out research and publish.
-The push for more research somehow affects the work of the academician, created tensions together with the need to fulfil other expectation.
+The push for more research somehow affects the work of the academician, created tensions together with the need to fulfill other expectation.
 It will further give impact to the academic integrity, by putting names to the work of other lecturers, or putting names to the work of students (Wan et al., 2017).

-Student need to understand the importance of academic integrity.
-Lecturers need to instill in students the desire to be ethical and be more vigilant in ensuring proper recognition of intellectual property.
-(Cheah, 2016).
-There are many factors that might influence the unethical behaviour of lecturers in higher learning institution.
+Student needs to understand the importance of academic integrity.
+Lecturers need to instill in students the desire to be ethical and be more vigilant in ensuring proper recognition of intellectual property (Cheah, 2016).
+There are many factors that might influence the unethical behaviour of lecturers in the higher learning institution.
 As for this study, the factor of ethical leadership and ethical climate have been identified to be variables to be measured.
 First, the factor of ethical leadership in higher learning institutions.

+TABLE 1: Cases of Unethical Behaviour by Lecturers.

+KnE Social Sciences

+3.2.1.
 Ethical Leadership